jhausserlab/HiFiAlignmentTool/README.md

 **Does your code work on all systems?**

-Yes, this code has runs on Mac, Windows and Linux systems.
+Yes, this code runs on Mac, Windows and Linux systems.

 **The code crashes during the step in the terminal:**
 ```